A guide on what to expect when moving to Belgium, and information on whether you should rent or buy a property in Belgium.

 Once you see an area you like, take time to walk the streets armed with a notepad and mobile phone.
 Many properties display a standard orange poster reading ‘A Louer/Te Huur’ (For Rent) or ‘A Vendre/Te Koop’ (For Sale).
 Estate agents (agences immobilières/makelaar) also put up signs.
 Bear in mind that some of the best properties never get advertised.
 If a particular area appeals to you, ask colleagues and even local shop owners if they know of any properties available.

-You can find a list of real estate agents in each region in the Yellow Pages (www.goldenpages.be) or on Immoweb’s site.
+You can find a list of real estate agents in each region in the Yellow Pages (www.goldenpages.be).
 Belgium has a large choice of estate agents but you may have to do much of the legwork yourself, particularly if buying, or drop off their radar after time.
 Agents’ fees are typically paid by the landlord or seller of the property.
 English-speaking estate agents are common, particularly in Brussels, and can help new arrivals by acting as a translator.
 Rental agencies might even offer to drive you to visit various properties.

 Renting a home in Belgium